SulavShrestha-10/Academic-Projects/README.md

 # Academic-Projects

-This repository has all the projects that were done for the Bachlors.
+This repository has all the projects that were done for the Bachelors.

 # Test for branching